react-bootstrap-table/react-bootstrap-table2/docs/row-selection.md

 ### Callback Function
 If a callback function present, you can get below information to custom the selection cell:

-* `checked`: Whether current row is seleccted or not
+* `checked`: Whether current row is selected or not
 * `disabled`: Whether current row is disabled or not
 * `rowIndex`: Current row index
 * `rowKey`: Current row key